marklchaves/sanoa-links-linter/README.md

 This is useful if you’re a web developer or site owner that wants all site links to open the same way.

 It’s important to note that having the _noreferrer noopener_ attributes for external links is a [safe practice](https://www.wpbeginner.com/beginners-guide/what-is-relnoopener-in-wordpress-explained/).
-Since version 5.1, WordPress automatically adds these attributes for all external links.
+Since version 5.1, WordPress automatically adds these attributes for all links that open in a new tab.

 ---

 ## Usage

 By default, the **Hostname** setting on admin settings page is set to the hostname from the **Site Address**.
-The **Hostname** setting is how the linter plugin know what are considered internal and external links.
+The **Hostname** setting is how the linter plugin knows what are considered internal and external links.

 If the _domain_ of a link matches the **Hostname** setting, then it's an internal link.
 The link will open in the same tab.